 - business assets

-the following assets are examples where grants of probate is are usually not required
+The following assets are examples where grants of probate are usually not required

 - jointly held assets such as bank accounts or property

-- Nominated policies - for exampleexample, a life insurance policy which has been nominated to a specific beneficiary
+- Nominated policies - for example, a life insurance policy which has been nominated to a specific beneficiary